Cloud Remote Access API

 Connecting to a new endpoint

-For each c8y_RemoteAccessConnect operation received the device agent connects to the provided hostname and port using TCP.
+For each c8y_RemoteAccessConnect operation the device agent receives, it opens a TCP client socket to the provided hostname and port.
 Using the provided ConnectionKey the agent also securely connects to the WebSocket endpoint on server side.
-If all these operations succeeded the device reports the operation as SUCCESSFUL and starts forwarding binary packets between the TCP connection and the WebSocket in both directions.

-The following events are triggered when the device agent receives a c8y_RemoteAccessConnect operation.
+The following steps need to be implemented by the device agent when it receives a c8y_RemoteAccessConnect operation.

-• The operation status is set to EXECUTING.
+• The device sets the operation status to EXECUTING.

-• The hostname and port is used to connect TCP in a local area network.
-Hostname and port are configured on server side and are used to connect to the endpoint of the device.
+• The device sets up a TCP connection to the given hostname and port.
 Depending on the protocol (VNC, Telnet, SSH) the device will initiate a protocol-specific handshake.
 All data should be forwarded directly to the WebSocket endpoint (if already established).

 • The operation status is set to SUCCESSFUL or FAILED based on the status of the previous steps.